 A beautiful discussion and especially powerful considering the depth of experiences that Fatu has had to reconcile.

 Owning Her Narrative and Feeling at Home in Her Body - It’s “me and my thoughts fighting every day” Fatu

 “I don't get angry anymore.
 It’s part of me I’m going to embrace it”

-Being honest about her experience with FGM and it’s impact on her life and health was a risky choice, that must have taken a lot of courage.
+Being honest about her experience with FGM and it’s impact on her life and health was a risky choice that must have taken a lot of courage.
 It’s transformed Fatu’s relationship with her sexuality and body image.
-She speaks her truth on this and so much else to own her narrative.
-To be comfortable with her stories is to be comfortable with the way they are carried by her body.
+To own our stories we must be comfortable with the way they are carried in our bodies.
 She owns her scars and is proud to stand out and revel in her freedom.
-Pink braids, shining skin, short skirts and bra free if she wants to be.
+Pink braids, shining skin, short skirt and no bra.
+As free if she wants to be.
 All I can say is Bravo Sis, you deserve every f-ing bit of it.

 We all do.